-You would think that it would be easy to know if you are married or not.
-It is however surprisingly common for either a husband or wife or both to ask the question ‘are we married?’
-Often the query crops up when a couple are separating or contemplating divorce proceedings.
+You would think that people would know if they are married or not.
+It is however surprisingly common for either a husband or wife to ask the question ‘Are we married?’
+Often the query crops up when a couple is separating or contemplating divorce proceedings.

-Most people would think that a quick look at the wedding photo album would be sufficient to answer the question of whether the couple are married or not but that isn’t necessarily right.
+Most people would think that a quick look at the wedding photo album would be sufficient to answer the question of whether the couple is married or not but that isn’t necessarily right.

-Most people won’t be surprised to hear that the law can step in and decide if a couple are married even if they didn’t comply with the UK legal requirements at the time of their marriage ceremony.
-A husband or wife can ask the Court to declare that they are married if certain criteria are met.
+Most people won’t be surprised to hear that the law can step in and decide if a couple is married even if they didn’t comply with the UK legal requirements at the time of their marriage ceremony.
+A husband or wife can ask the court to declare that they are married if certain criteria are met.
 Invariably if declaration of marriage proceedings are started then either the husband or the wife is arguing that they aren’t legally married.
-That means there is a risk that the Court will decide that the couple are not married.
-If the Court decides the couple aren’t married then there is no need for divorce Court proceedings but importantly financial claims on separation will be limited as neither the husband or the wife will be able to make claims against the other’s income or their pension.
+That means there is a risk that the court will decide that the couple is not married.

 If you are contemplating marriage then there is no reason why you can’t have the wedding of your choice in either the UK or abroad, but if you are planning a religious ceremony or a wedding at an unusual venue or abroad it is sensible to check the status of the ceremony so both bride and groom know where they stand.